CannerCMS/docs.canner.io/docs/start-quick-3commands.md

 ✔ Initialized
 ```

-Choose any except `None`, and you'll see the folders `schema`, `cert` and `canner.schema.js` appearing in your project folder. `Canner.schema.js` and the folder `schema` are the schemas that Canner use them to build the CMS.
+Choose any except `None`, and you'll see the folders `schema`, `cert` and `canner.schema.js` appearing in your project folder. `canner.schema.js` and the folder `schema` are the schemas that Canner use them to build the CMS.
 The folder `cert` stores certification files for Canner to connect data source.

 > - Learn more about [`schema`](file-canner-schema-js.md)
 > - Learn more about [`cert`](file-cert.md)

 ## 3. Local Serve

 In your project folder, you can just run `canner script:serve` to build your CMS and host it.
-Open [http://localhost:9090](http://localhost:9090), you will see the CMS .
+Open [http://localhost:9090](http://localhost:9090), you will see the result as below.

 ![users-cms](/docs/assets/users-cms.png)